66 important questions and answers - Bandera County Courier

 - Thoroughly lather – it must foam well – at least up to the wrist, do not forget the spaces between fingers, pay special attention to fingertips and nails.

-- To this Wise at least 20 seconds washing your hands, that's about the time that passes when you humming the melody of Happy Birthday to yourself twice.
+- To this Wise at least 20 hands for seconds washing, that's about the time that passes when you humming the tune of Happy Birthday to yourself twice.
 And it is significantly more time than we normally spend washing our hands!

 - Rinse thoroughly, then if possible do not use your hand to close the tap, but rather your elbow or a paper towel or paper handkerchief.